configcat/docs/website/docs/targeting/targeting-rule/segment-condition.md

 The segment is evaluated with the [User Object](../../user-object), and the result is checked against the comparator you set on the Dashboard.
 In the case of `IS IN SEGMENT`, the result of the Segment Condition will be the same as that of the segment.
 The result will be negated in the case of `IS NOT IN SEGMENT`.

-For more details on the evaluation of Segment Conditions, please refer to the [feature flag evaluation](../../feature-flag-evaluation).
+For more details on the evaluation of Segment Conditions, please refer to [Feature Flag Evaluation](../../feature-flag-evaluation).

 ## How to set a Segment Condition?